microsoft/service-fabric-yarp/README.md

   endpoints (in addition to HTTPS).
 Default `true`.
 Set to `false` in production to require HTTPS-only backends.

-Wire the overrides in `ApplicationManifest.xml`:
+Expose the values as application parameters and apply them via a `<ConfigOverride>` on `FabricDiscoveryServicePkg` in `ApplicationManifest.xml`:

 ```xml
 <Parameters>